First-Mover Bias in Gradient Boosting Explanations: Mechanism, Detection, and Resolution: Discussion

 \subsection{Reframing explanation instability}

 This work reframes the SHAP instability problem from ``SHAP is noisy under multicollinearity'' to a specific mechanistic hypothesis: \emph{sequential residual dependency in gradient boosting creates a first-mover bias that concentrates feature importance on arbitrary features within correlated groups.} Three lines of evidence support this view: (1)~the Large Single Model---which maximizes sequential dependency---produces the poorest reproducibility at every correlation level; (2)~all methods that achieve model independence restore stability to the same level ($\approx 0.977$ at $\rhovar = 0.9$), regardless of their other design choices; and (3)~the effect scales with correlation severity, as the hypothesis predicts.
+The independence principle would be falsified by a setting in which averaging over independently trained models produces \emph{lower} stability than a single model---a scenario we have not observed but cannot rule out under adversarial construction or extreme model heterogeneity (\eg if independently trained models learn qualitatively different functions rather than merely different feature orderings).

 The implication is that the problem is not with SHAP itself---whose axiomatic properties (local accuracy, missingness, consistency) are sound for a given model---but with explaining a single sequentially-constructed model.
 The solution is to change what is being explained: from one model's feature attributions to a consensus across independently trained models.
 Under nonlinear data-generating processes, independence remains the most effective mitigation but does not fully restore stability (Section~\ref{sec:robustness}).
 The mechanism is that SHAP attributions for a feature depend on \emph{which interactions} the model has learned, not only on which feature was selected first within a correlated group.
 Since independently trained models may learn qualitatively different interaction structures (\eg tree $h_1$ in model~$A$ captures $z_1^2$ while model~$B$ captures $z_1 z_2$), averaging their SHAP values introduces model-disagreement noise that is distinct from first-mover bias and not resolved by independence alone.